Hrabal/TemPy/README.md

 # Usage
 ### Installation
-TemPy is avaiable on PyPi: `pip3 install tem-py`.
+TemPy is available on PyPi: `pip3 install tem-py`.

 Or clone/download this repository, and run `python3 setup.py install`